rybafish/rybafish.github.io/tips.md

   * for example you can copy the exact timestamp in sql ready format
   * even more: if yo already have timestamp in the clipboard you can compse beween predicate (v09)
 * using right mouse click in the KPIs table you can adjust the KPIs color
+* start typing in KPIs table: KPIs will be filtered, status bar shows the filter.
+ESC to reset.

 ### SQL Console